Localization of sources in weakly nonlinear fluid systems using linear and quadratic sensitivity analysis: Methodology

 which, upon division by $\varsigma$ and taking $\varsigma\to 0$, yields the directional derivative of $\boldsymbol{s}^\dagger_j$ along $v$, i.e. the Hessian–vector action.
 We therefore define

-This matrix-free formula realizes the second Fr\'echet derivative of the measurement map in the direction $v$ without assembling the Hessian: it requires one perturbed forward solve to obtain $\boldsymbol{q}_\epsilon$ and one adjoint solve with the linearized operator at $\boldsymbol{q}_\epsilon$ to evaluate $\mathcal{N}^{-\dagger}_{\boldsymbol{q}_\epsilon}\mathcal{M}_j$.
+This matrix-free formula realizes the second Fr\'echet derivative of the measurement map in the direction $v$ without assembling the Hessian: it requires one perturbed forward solve to obtain $\boldsymbol{q}_\epsilon$ and one adjoint solve associated with the operator linearized at $\boldsymbol{q}_\epsilon$ to evaluate $\mathcal{N}^{-\dagger}_{\boldsymbol{q}_\epsilon}\big({M}_j\big)$.
 With this approximation of Hessian-vector multiplication, we can adopt standard Krylov subspace iteration methods to compute the eigenpairs of $\mathcal{H}$ without explicitly formulating the operator \citep{parlett1998symmetric,lehoucq1998arpack}.
 The overall procedure for constructing the quadratic sensitivity modes is summarized in algorithm~\ref{alg:subspace-noisy}.
-In the present study, we use a convergence tolerance of $\epsilon = 10^{-3}$, and a perturbation amplitude of $\varsigma = 10^{-4}$.
+In the present study, The Hessian--vector product in \eqref{eqn:Hv_new} is approximated using finite differences with a convergence tolerance of $\epsilon = 10^{-3}$ and a perturbation amplitude of $\varsigma = 10^{-4}$.
+This choice is motivated primarily by computational efficiency considerations.
+Assume that the forward and adjoint simulations have comparable computational cost.
+Under this assumption, a finite-difference approximation of the Hessian--vector product---which requires one perturbed forward solve and two adjoint solves---has a computational cost of the same order as a single adjoint simulation per Krylov iteration.
+Since the number of Krylov iterations required for convergence is typically much smaller than the number of degrees of freedom in the discretized domain, the overall cost remains scalable for large-scale problems.
+If a differentiable solver is available, the Hessian--vector product can be achieved by the forward-over-reverse automatic differentiation strategy.
+This product, as shown here, is approximated by finite difference over the adjoint gradients.
+For large-scale PDE systems, an exact automatic-differentiation implementation of Hessian--vector products requires propagating through the forward time integration in addition to a backpropagation, which can significantly increase memory usage and computational cost.
+The finite-difference-over-adjoint approach only requires repeated gradient evaluations and is therefore more practical for the present study.